 - With wet dough, you can also use a release-style ice cream scoop to shape balls of dough.
 Place the balls on an oiled cookie sheet and then flatten each one slightly with your hand.
 If you want to get really fancy, make an indent in the center of each little disk and fill it with your favorite jam before baking

 - If you use a biscuit cutter, don’t twist it when you cut the dough.
-It will seal the edges of the dough and prevent the scone from rising as high as it might otherwise.
+Twisting seals the edges of the dough and prevents the scone from rising as high as it might otherwise.
 Fluted and glass cutters have the same effect, so don’t use them.
+Here are my favorite biscuit cutters.
+They’re made of quality stainless steel and have handles that make them easy to use.
+But most importantly, they have the depth needed for a biscuit.
+Typical cookie cutters are too shallow.

 - If you use cutters to cut shapes from the dough, gently push together the scraps to make the second cut.